UW women’s basketball coach Jody Wynn apologizes for statement that was ‘hurtful to people of color’

 Both statements included the assertion that “I see no color; never have.”

-On Tuesday, Wynn’s Twitter account was noticeably deactivated.
+On Tuesday, Wynn’s Twitter account was deactivated.
 It was reactivated on Wednesday.
 At 5 p.m., she released the following statement:

 “I would like to sincerely apologize for comments I made in a statement on Sunday night.
 The thoughts and emotions that I was feeling were not properly conveyed as I tried to express my deep care and concern, and I know that my words were hurtful to people of color.
 My message was to stand in support of the Black community and not to nullify the message we all need to hear.
 Black lives matter.